ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure, here are four jokes related to software engineering and cybersecurity:

-1. Why do programmers prefer dark mode?
-   Because light attracts bugs!

-2. Why did the developer go broke?
-   Because he lost his domain in a phishing scam!
+1. Why did the software developer go broke?
+Because he lost his domain in a bet and couldn't DNS to save his life!

+2. Why did the cyber security expert bring a ladder to the office?
+Because he heard the systems were always on the cloud, so he wanted to climb up and fix them!

-3. Why did the computer go to the doctor?
+3. Why did the computer catch a cold?
+It left its Windows open!
-   Because it had a virus!

-4. Why did the programmer always carry a ladder?
+4. Why was the software engineer always hungry?
+Because he constantly mistook "byte" for "bite"!
-   In case he needed to access the cloud!

-I hope these jokes bring a smile to your face!

 [
-Sun Sep 10 01:09:58 UTC 2023
+Mon Sep 11 01:07:19 UTC 2023
  ]